-To make selecting multiple items easier on touch screens in Windows 8, open View tab on Ribbon and enable the Item check boxes option.
+To make selecting multiple items easier on touch screens in Windows 8 and 8.1, open View tab on Ribbon and enable the Item check boxes option.

 If you want to select multiple consecutive items, click on the first item, then press and hold down SHIFT key on your keyboard and click on the last item.
 When finished, release the SHIFT key.